atomixdesign/eslint-config/README.md

 yarn add --dev eslint @atomixdesign/eslint-config
 ```

-Add the following into your `eslint.config.js` file:
+Add the following into your `eslint.config.mjs` file (note the .mjs, not .js):

 ```js
 import config from "@atomixdesign/eslint-config"